corneliu-rotari/programming-paradigms/README.md

 ___
 ## Description
 Simulates and backend for a streaming service application (ex.
 Netflix, Hulu, HBO, etc.).\
-The API supports User Authentication, Movie Ratings, Filtering and Sorting, Page Specific Features.
+The API supports User Authentication, Movie Ratings, Filtering and Sorting.
+Each Page has Specific Features implemented.

 ___
 ## Project Structure